kennethy/rust-lang/ch6.enums/README.md

 match x {
     None => None,
     Some(i) => {
-        // do somethign with i
+        // do something with i
     }
 }
 ```